wp-plugins/google-sitemap-xml/readme.txt

 It will do exactly what it's supposed to do - providing a complete XML sitemap for search engines.
 It will not break your site, slow it down or annoy you.
 Guaranteed!

-> If you like the plugin, feel free to rate it (on the right side of this page) or [donate via PayPal](http://www.amplemoney.com/).
+> If you like the plugin, feel free to rate it (on the right side of this page) or [donate via PayPal by getting your content gift](http://www.amplemoney.com/seo-content).
 Thanks a lot! :)

 == Installation ==